mattkinsey/bucky/dev_readme.md

 python install-poetry.py
 ```

+#### Mac Requirements
+If installing Bucky on a Mac, the following dependencies must also be installed. *Note*: This assumes you have brew installed.

+- OpenBLAS
+`brew install openblas`

+- GDAL
+`brew install gdal`

+- PyProj
+`brew install proj`

 ### Create your own fork
 To submit pull requests to the [main repository](https://github.com/mattkinsey/bucky) you'll need to setup your own fork of the repo: